|Other VA Resources|

 In 1831, the name of the town was changed to Warsaw in sympathy with the Polish struggle for independence

-The following are web links to Family history and genealogy, Records and Resources related to Richmond County.
+The following are web links to Genealogy, Records and Resources pertaining to Richmond County.
 A lot of these genealogy links fall into 3 categories: Commercial Sites, Personal Sites or Organization Sites.
 Some have free access some call for a fee.
 This is just a listing which has been compiled or submitted.
 I do not endorse or promote one genealogy site above another.
-Feel free to provide your own favorite Richmond County genealogy or family history affiliated sites.